TheMarco/VideoSpectrumAnalyzer/docs/module_structure.md

-# Video Spectrum Analyzer - Module Structure Design Document
+# Audio Visualizer Suite - Module Structure Design Document

 ## Overview

-This document outlines the module structure of the Video Spectrum Analyzer application, focusing on proper separation of concerns and how to avoid entanglement between modules.
+This document outlines the module structure of the Audio Visualizer Suite application, focusing on proper separation of concerns and how to avoid entanglement between modules.
 It serves as a guide for developers to understand how to maintain clean boundaries between components and how to properly share code across the application.

 ## Core Architecture Principles